madsys-dev/sosp-paper19-ae/README.md

 sh script/run_kv.sh
 sh script/run_kv_baseline.sh
 ```
+  * To reproduce the data of Lightning, please use docker to construct the environment for compiling and running Lightning (see `README` of Lightning).
+After that, use `throughput.sh` in `script` dir.

 * Figure 8b: To reproduce the data of CXL-KV with different Write/Read Ratio in Figure 8b, use `run_kv_ratio.sh`
 ```shell